 Johannes Brandt – The Miniaturist by Jessie Burton

-The Miniaturist was my favourite book among the ones I read last year, I wouldn’t particularly change anything about it.
+The Miniaturist was my favourite book from the ones I read last year, I wouldn’t particularly change anything about it.
 But I would definitely read a different book just about Johannes Brandt.
 He is a complex character, dealing with a difficult situation.
-Knowing more about him in The Miniaturist wouldn’t have worked, as the mystery surrounding him is an essential part of the book at first and the story is told from Petronella’s point of view.
+Revealing more about him in The Miniaturist wouldn’t have worked, as the mystery surrounding him is an essential part of the book at first and the story is told from Petronella’s point of view.

 Henry Tilney – Northanger Abbey by Jane Austen

 The idea for this post arose from Henry Tilney being one of my favourite supporting characters.
 In fact, he is my favourite character in Northanger Abbey thanks to his sarcastic remarks.
 I would love to know what he was up to before meeting Catherine Morland, the heroine of the novel.

 Miranda Carroll – Station Eleven by Emily St. John Mandel